Episode 67: Every Night Ever

 As was the response.

-Cut to reporters in shirt sleeves and fedoras with press cards sticking out of their hatbands as they roll their studebakers up some neighbor's lawn and hop out and sprint to take pictures of the dazed young men in their front steps, giant flashbulbs popping.
+Cut to reporters in shirt sleeves and fedoras with press cards sticking out of their hatbands as they roll their Studebakers up some neighbor's lawn and hop out and sprint to take pictures of the dazed young men on their front steps.

-And the kids in the neighborhood are running around with tinfoil hats, looking up at the sky with telescopes they bought with boxtops.
+Giant flashbulbs popping.
+And the kids in the neighborhood are running around with tinfoil hats, hats, looking up at the sky with telescopes they bought with boxtops.

 And for a while there, in the second week of July, 1953,